 Venetian plaster is lime plaster with the addition of marble dust.
 The marble dust adds depth and sheen giving it a rich vibrancy.
 Venetian plaster is also available in various colours and usually used sparingly as a feature wall finish or accent.

-Clay comes in earthy colours and are composed of clay, sand and pigments.
-Several layers need to be added but once dried, it adds texture to your home and provides incredible humidity regulation.
+Clay is composed of clay, sand and pigments and comes in earthy colours.
+Several layers need to be added but adds texture to your home once dried.
+It also provides incredible humidity regulation.
 You should avoid using it rooms such as bathrooms or kitchens as the high humidity and direct water contact can damage the plaster.

 JTD Building Supplies – Leaders in Plaster Supplies and Ancillaries

 At JTD Building Supplies we offer tried and trusted products that have been proven to work time and time again.
-If you need a hand choosing the right product or want to know more about what plaster to use and how to apply it, contact us and one of our team members will help you find the perfect wall finish.
+If you need a hand choosing the right product or want to know more about what plaster to use and how to apply it, contact us.
+One of our team members will help you find the perfect wall finish.